MrStaf/MrStaf/README.md

 ### Hi I'm Benoît Fage - aka [MrStaf][website] 👋

 ## I'm a Cybersecurity Innovation Engineer 🔓 and I love web development! 🌐

+- Currently a consultant at Alten
-- Currently intern at Orange Cyberdefense
+- Formerly intern at Orange Cyberdefense
 - I love to learn everything
 - Linux enthusiast 🐧 (btw I'm not using Arch)